2. Numeric vectors#

 , etc.,

-especially when they are only of temporary nature (for storing some auxiliary results, iterating over collections of objects, etc.).
+especially when they are only of temporary nature (for storing auxiliary results, iterating over collections of objects, etc.).

 There are numerous naming conventions that we can adopt,